The Aviation Law Review: Egypt

 ii Product liability

-Unless capped by agreement or law,80 as is the case in the relationship between passengers and consignors and carriers, compensation is generally calculated based on the foreseeable and direct damages resulting from a breach of contract, including lost profit.81 In case of torts, all direct damages are compensable irrespective of whether or not they were foreseeable at the time the act causing the injury took place.
+Unless capped by agreement or law,80 as is the case in the relationship between passengers and consignors and carriers, compensation is generally calculated based on the foreseeable and direct damage resulting from a breach of contract, including lost profit.81 In the case of torts, all direct damage is compensable irrespective of whether it was foreseeable at the time the act causing the injury took place.
 Where appropriate, judges can also impose moral damages, whose assessment is subject to the judge's sole discretion.82

 Unless guided by specific legal provisions (e.g., terms of international aviation conventions that provide for different defences against liability), judges will typically assess whether the respondent acted reasonably and will factor possible contributory negligence on the part of a claimant prior to ruling on the case.
 Heirs of the deceased can also claim damages.

-In 2017, the Law No. 216 of 2017 (the Drones Law) was enacted to regulate the use, trade and circulation of drones.
+In 2017, Law No. 216 of 2017 (Drones Law) was enacted to regulate the use, trade and circulation of drones.
 The Drones Law defines a drone as any object that can fly unmanned by using any type of technology, irrespective of its shape or size, and is remotely operated or controlled.83

-Article 2 of the Drones Law prohibits any person (including government authorities), from importing, manufacturing, compiling, circulating, possessing, trading or using drones prior to obtaining a permit from the Ministry of Defence, according to the terms, conditions and procedures specified in the executive regulations of the Drones Law (the Drones Regulations).
+Article 2 of the Drones Law prohibits any person (including government authorities) from importing, manufacturing, compiling, circulating, possessing, trading or using drones prior to obtaining a permit from the Ministry of Defence, according to the terms, conditions and procedures specified in the executive regulations of the Drones Law (Drones Regulations).